petros-d/docs/enterprise_versioned_docs/version-0.27/install-aws-standard.md

   # Create a generic secret for each cert, and add it to the list below.
   # Each secret must have a data entry for 'cert.pem'
   # Example command: `kubectl create secret generic private-root-ca --from-file=cert.pem=./<your-certificate-filepath>`
-  # privateCaCerts:
+  privateCaCerts:
-  # - private-root-ca
+  - private-root-ca

   # Enable privateCaCertsAddToHost only when your nodes do not already
   # include the private CA in their docker trust store.
   # Most enterprises already have this configured,
   # and in that case 'enabled' should be false.
-  # privateCaCertsAddToHost:
+  privateCaCertsAddToHost:
-  #   enabled: true
+    enabled: true
-  #   hostDirectory: /etc/docker/certs.d
+    hostDirectory: /etc/docker/certs.d
   # For development or proof-of-concept, you can use an in-cluster database
-  postgresqlEnabled: false # Keep True if deploying a database on your AKS cluster.

-# SSL support for using SSL connections to encrypt client/server communication between database and Astronomer platform.
-Enable SSL if provisioning Azure Database for PostgreSQL - Flexible Server as it enforces SSL.
-Change the setting with respect to the database provisioned.
+  postgresqlEnabled: false

+  # Enables using SSL connections to
+  # encrypt client/server communication
+  # between databases and the Astronomer platform.
+  # If your database enforces SSL for connections,
+  # change this value to true
   ssl:
-    enabled: true
-    mode: "prefer"

-# Settings for database deployed on AKS cluster.
-# postgresql:
-#  replication:
-#    enabled: true
+    enabled: false
-#    slaveReplicas: 2
-#    synchronousCommit: "on"
-#    numSynchronousReplicas: 1

 #################################
 ### Nginx configuration
 #################################
 nginx:
   # IP address the nginx ingress should bind to
   loadBalancerIP: ~
+  #  Set to 'true' when deploying to a private EKS cluster
+  privateLoadBalancer: false
   # Dict of arbitrary annotations to add to the nginx ingress.
 For full configuration options, see https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/
-  ingressAnnotations: {}
+  ingressAnnotations: {service.beta.kubernetes.io/aws-load-balancer-type: nlb} # Change to 'elb' if your node group is private and doesn't utilize a NAT gateway

 #################################
 ### SMTP configuration